balqui/prefscript/README.md

 ### Scripts containing definitions of Partial Recursive Functions

-It will (soon, maybe already) be possible to load in a series of function definitions from a separate script file; I use them with extension .prfs (partial recursive functions script).
+It is possible to load in a series of function definitions from a separate script file; I use these files with extension .prfs (standing for "partial recursive functions script").

 Function definitions in these scripts follow a format very similar to the one used in listing them.
-The main differences are the keyword "define:" (with the colon") preceded by an optional integer and the square brackets marking the comment:
+The main differences are the keyword "define:" (with the colon) preceded by an optional integer, not having a colon with the "pair" / "comp" / "mu" indication, and the square brackets encompassing the comment:

 ```
 10 define: piggyback_1